codurance/site/_posts/2018-06-17-frontend-outside-in.md

 5. Drive our design from that test, creating unit tests and implementing components
 6. Enjoy the robustness and speed of our tests

-If you want to see the final solution already, it is in [this repository](https://github.com/nachogarcia/learning-outside-in).
+If you already want to see the final solution, it is in [this repository](https://github.com/nachogarcia/learning-outside-in).

 ### Create App
 This is our acceptance criteria:

-> When I am in the hope page
+> When I am in the home page

 > Then 5 random phrases from Chuck Norris will show